The Complex Commercial Litigation Law Review: Denmark

 - the performance is defective; and

-- that the defect was present at the time of the transfer of risk between the parties.
+- the defect was present at the time of the transfer of risk between the parties.

 Where performance comes in the form of a product, proving that a product was defective will often be accompanied by expert reports from one or more court-appointed experts.

-The theoretical starting point when awarding damages is full compensation.
-However, in awarding damages for breach, especially in respect of indirect losses, Danish courts award smaller sums of reduced damages compared to many other jurisdictions in order to avoid overcompensating the injured party or claimant in a situation where that party does not have the commercial risk related to performance.
+The theoretical starting point when awarding damages is full compensation; however, in awarding damages for breach, especially in respect of indirect losses, Danish courts award smaller sums of reduced damages compared with many other jurisdictions to avoid overcompensating the injured party or claimant in a situation where that party does not have the commercial risk related to performance.